Updated: Aug 3

 After attending Edcamp Pittsburgh, we were all excited about the type of professional development.
-Before we knew it, we were getting our EdCamp box and planning with Sam in her office and our coffees in hand.
-To-Dos delegated, and we all started planning and getting things rolling.
+Before we knew it, we got our EdCamp box and planned with Sam in her office and our coffees in hand.
+To-Dos were delegated, and we all started planning and getting things rolling.
 EdCamp GCC is an unconference: a personalized professional development opportunity to meet the needs of those attending.
 Upon registration, attendees post topics they wish to learn more about that can offer insight.
 These topics then create a schedule for the day.
 There is no formal speaker for each session.
 Educators come together to share ideas, ask questions, and learn from each other about those topics.

 We decided to plan our edcamp by defining roles and setting everyone up for success.
 We first set up a group team in Microsoft Teams, and anyone interested in helping out identified a role they would like to take on.
-Individuals could choose to be a Day Of Volunteer or Year-Round Volunteer.
+Individuals could choose to be a Day Of Volunteer or a Year-Round Volunteer.
 Let’s look into each of ey these areas.

 Because schedules are so busy, consider creating a day-of helper role for those who don’t have as much time to give.
 This role is perfect for student teachers and Edcamp newbies.
 They can assist in set-up, tear-down, registration table, and more!
 It is also a great way to ensure people are as involved as their schedule allows.

-Day of volunteers: These roles are significant for students who are in a time crunch, student teaching in the spring, or first-time attendees to an EdCamp, but still want to help.
+Day of volunteers: These roles are significant for students in a time crunch, student teaching in the spring, or first-time attendees to an EdCamp, but still want to help.
 Day-of volunteers are the backbone of our Edcamp.
 They include greeters, Tinkerlounge demonstrators, facilitators, and prize patrol runners.
 The commitment to a day of volunteering is that s/he must be available for two 1 hour meetings, the first two weeks in advance and another one week before Edcamp, to learn of your duties and help stuff goodie bags.
 Each volunteer must be available on the day of Edcamp.
-The perks of being a Day Of Volunteer: experience working with a group, full day of professional development on the campus, dibs on swag, and a volunteer certificate.
+The perks of being a Day Of Volunteer: experience working with a group, a full day of professional development on the campus, dibs on swag, and a volunteer certificate.

 A Year-Round Volunteer checks in monthly at in-person meetings for updates and progress.
 These volunteers also need to be available on the day of Edcamp.
-The perks of a year-round volunteer: resume booster of conference planning experience, a full day of professional development, volunteer certificate, and a T-shirt.
+The perks of a year-round volunteer: a resume booster of conference planning experience, a full day of professional development, a volunteer certificate, and a T-shirt.
 The year-round volunteers are as follows:

 Sponsorship Seeker – works throughout the fall and spring to secure monetary sponsors and product-based.
 This requires you to send out a letter (we already have it created) via email to our list of sponsors.
 You will also be asked to reach out and find some new sponsors for the 2020 Edcamp.
 For this position, we have a spreadsheet that we update yearly with contacts, products, sites, etc.

-Edcamp Influencer(s) – You are in charge of updating our website with the registration form, lead learner bios, swag pics, and links, and posting updates to social media (Instagram, Twitter, Facebook).
+Edcamp Influencer(s) – You are in charge of updating our website with the registration form, lead learner bios, swag pics, and link and posting updates to social media (Instagram, Twitter, Facebook).
 You will work with the advertiser extraordinaire to get the message about Edcamp via our social media outlets.